Cushing's syndrome due to Adrenal TumorSymptoms, Doctors, Treatments, Advances & More

 If surgery is not possible, such as in cases of adrenal cancer that has spread (metastasis), medicines can be used to stop the release of cortisol.

-Martin Fassnacht practices in Wuerzburg, Germany.
+Martin Fassnacht practices practicing medicine in Wuerzburg, Germany.
 Mr. Fassnacht is rated as an Elite expert by MediFind in the treatment of Cushing's syndrome due to Adrenal Tumor.
-His top areas of expertise are Adrenocortical Carcinoma, Adrenal Cancer, Adrenal Gland Adenoma, Gastric Bypass, and Lymphadenectomy.
+He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Adrenocortical Carcinoma, Adrenal Cancer, Adrenal Gland Adenoma, Gastric Bypass, and Lymphadenectomy.

 People with an adrenal tumor who have surgery have an excellent outlook.
 For adrenal cancer, surgery is sometimes not possible.
 When surgery is performed, it does not always cure the cancer.